pathwaycom/llm-app/README.md

 See: [Features for Organizations](FEATURES-for-organizations.md).

-## Further Reading
+## How is it done?

-Read more about the implementation details and how to extend this application in our [blog article](https://pathway.com/developers/showcases/llm-app-pathway/).
+Read more about the implementation details and how to extend this application in [our blog article](https://pathway.com/developers/showcases/llm-app-pathway/).

 ## Supported and maintained by: